KnightOS/KnightOS/README.md

 on the target calculator.
 Then, you can send the KnightOS upgrade file to your TI-84+ CSE using **TI-Connect only**.
 It does not work with TiLP.
 I have had success sending it with TI-Connect in a VM, though.

+**This process also applies to newer TI-84+ calculators, which have the 1.03 boot code.** You can find out your boot code from TIOS by pressing Alpha+S from the MODE screen.
+From KnightOS, the "hello world" demo currently shows your boot code version.

 ## Supported Devices